thangarajvisolve/Sample/README.markdown

          @@ 0.0.0.0:514

-* Commands used to restart the syslog are given below
+* Command used to restart the syslog are given below

         $ /etc/init.d/syslog restart